budzyn0/delta-green-book-style/README.md

 ## Contributing

 This module is designed to enhance the Delta Green experience in Foundry VTT.
 If you encounter issues or have suggestions for improvements, please report them through the github.
 You are also welcome to push your changes as the PR to the repository.

-## License

-This module is created for use with the Delta Green roleplaying game and Foundry VTT.
-Please respect the intellectual property of both.

 ---